Trinity Identity and Community Relationships

 Matching student agency with development

-Noting the geography of the campus, the Masterplan prioritises matching mobility and agency with student development and their respective journey across the campus each day.
-Such an approach addresses density pressures while enabling age and stage-based responses and enhancing a sense of belonging within cohorts
+Acknowledging the geography of the campus, the Masterplan recognises how the layout of our campus shapes the daily experience of students.
+It focuses on aligning student mobility and independencealigned to their development journey.
+This approach will address density pressures while enabling age and stage-based zones and transitions and enhancing a sense of belonging within cohorts.